How Black female lawmakers led Maryland’s historic effort to transform policing

 At the start of the work group last summer, Jones told colleagues about her own experience being racially profiled during a traffic stop.
 She was pulled over for a broken taillight.
 The officer approached with his hand on his gun holster and, before she knew it, her vehicle was surrounded by four police cars.

-The meeting with Ferguson in her office, Jones said, came near the end of the 90-day legislative session, when tensions were running high.
+The nearly two-hour meeting with Ferguson in her office, Jones said, came toward the end of the 90-day legislative session, when tensions were running high.
 She said it was rare for her to abruptly end a meeting that way.

 But the interaction led to key negotiators returning to iron out details on the bill to replace the officers bill of rights, including deciding who would serve on the administrative charging committees and on trial boards.